 Anatomical pathology technologist

-Anatomical pathology technologists assist with post-mortem examinations and ensure that the families of the deceased receive the highest level of support
+Anatomical pathology technologists assist with post-mortem exams and ensure that the families of the deceased receive the highest level of support

-As an anatomical pathology technologist (APT), you'll work in mortuaries assisting pathologists conducting post-mortem examinations.
-You'll take and deliver samples of tissue and fluids, which will help you understand disease processes as well as establish the cause of death.
+You'll collect samples of tissue and fluids for further analysis, which will help you understand disease processes as well as establish the cause of death.
 You'll also reconstruct and clean the body afterwards to the highest standard, so it can be viewed by loved ones.

 A significant part of the job involves arranging visits and supporting families who wish to see their relatives.